 - Therapy and mental health counseling

-By filing for benefits through the VA, veterans with mesothelioma are making a decision to seek better treatment options and monthly compensation that will help them prolong their lives.
+By filing for benefits through the VA, veterans with mesothelioma are making a decision to seek better treatment options and monthly compensation that may help them prolong their lives.

-The case managers at Sokolove Law are available 24/7 to answer questions for veterans who need assistance with filing for VA benefits and other forms of compensation.
+The case managers at Sokolove Law are available 24/7 to answer questions for veterans with mesothelioma who need assistance with filing for VA benefits and other forms of compensation.

-The following items are required to prove eligibility and file a claim:
+Your legal team will gather the following items to prove your eligibility and file an asbestos VA claim:

 - Exposure summary